apache/nuttx/README.txt

       successfully.

     - Ubuntu/bash shell under Windows 10.
 This is a new option under Windows 10.
-I am still looking into this option and do not yet have much to say about.
-As I learn more, I will update the section "Ubuntu Bash under Windows 10" below.
+See the section "Ubuntu Bash under Windows 10" below.

     - NuttX can also be installed and built on a native Windows system, but with some potential tool-related issues (see the discussion "Native